HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <figcaption>{{ figure_link(caption='Resource hint adoption by rank.', sheets_gid="528380369", sql_file="resource_hints_distribution_by_rank.sql") }}</figcaption>
 </figure>

-Of the sites using resource hints, when comparing the median for the top 1,000 sites to the entire corpus, the top ranking sites have more resource hints per page.
+Of the sites using resource hints, when comparing the median for the top 1,000 sites to the entire corpus, the top-ranking sites have more resource hints per page.
 The only hint which observes a different pattern is `prerender`; which has a total of 0 occurrences in the top 1,000 sites.

 ### Correlation with Core Web Vitals